Octávio Pato: Biography

-Octávio started working at 14 in a shoe factory.
-At the same time he also played soccer on S.L.
-Benfica's youth teams (and remained an unconditional Benfica supporter throughout).
-Being a restless person, with an unusual working class feeling, he soon made contact with a group of intellectuals and artists of "neo-realismo" (the Portuguese wave of the socialist realism), such as Soeiro Pereira Gomes and Alves Redol that developed their political work in his home town, Vila Franca de Xira.
-After that contact, he adhered to the Communist Youth Federation at the age of 15 and soon began his career as a revolutionary.
-Still a teenager, he was an active voice in the organization of the vast wave of strikes that frightened the Portuguese Fascist regime, led by Oliveira Salazar, in 1944.
-His brother Carlos was murdered in prison, along with Alfredo Dinis (Alex) and some other top members of the Communist Party at the time.
+Octávio Pato started working at 14 in a shoe factory.
+At the same time he also played soccer for Sport Lisboa e Benfica's youth team (and remained an unconditional Benfica supporter throughout his life).
+Due to his restlessness as well as identifying with the working class, he soon made contact with a group of "neo-realismo" intellectuals and artists (the Portuguese version of socialist realism), such as Soeiro Pereira Gomes and Alves Redol who developed their political work in his home town, Vila Franca de Xira.
+After that contact, he joined the Communist Youth Federation at the age of 15 and soon began his career as a revolutionary.
+Still a teenager, he was an active voice in organising the wave of strikes that shook the Portuguese Estado Novo regime, led by Oliveira Salazar, in 1944.
+His brother Carlos died in prison, along with Alfredo Dinis (Alex) and some other senior members of the Communist Party at the time.